cko-data-platform/minikube-test/README.md

 4. The aim now is to be able to view the deployment in your browser by running a `port-forward` Kubernetes command.
 To begin, attempt to view the pods in your namespace.
 Diagnose and resolve any issues that you're able to notice until we have some running pods.

-5. Now that we have some running pods, we’ll need a service to be able to view the web server in your browser.
+5. Now that our pods are in a healthy state, we’ll need a service to be able to view the web server in your browser.
 Create the service with type `NodePort` and ensure we’re using the correct ports for the deployment.